jack123abc4/weather-dash/README.md

 ## Usage

 This program can be used in the user's browser.
 When loaded, the user can input into the search bar the desired city and the resulting current weather and five-day forecast will be displayed.
 When a user inputs a search, their history is displayed on-screen and previous searches can be returned to at any time.
-This serach history will persist to the next session.
+This search history will persist to the next session.

 ![screenshot1](https://user-images.githubusercontent.com/15790800/187343851-0e1ad5d3-a25e-46f8-a65b-0ea4b1e4d27b.PNG)